LEADING OFF: Reyes returns to Cards, Scherzer seeks No. 9

 SORE THOR

 Jason Vargas, and not Noah Syndergaard, will start for the Mets in the finale of a series at Atlanta.
 Syndergaard was placed on the 10-day DL on Tuesday with a sore right index finger, though the Mets are hopeful he will only miss one start.
-Vargas will pitch on three days of rest after lasting only three innings in his last appearance Saturday.
-Seth Lugo will move from the bullpen to the rotation to start Thursday.
+The team is also hoping for good news on Steven Matz, another starter who left Tuesday's game with discomfort in the middle finger of his left hand.

 GETTING CHECKED